 The programmes for training courses are assessed for relevance by the PEHO for Food to ensure the training needs can be met by the course objectives.
-Requests are then presented to the Assistant Director of Health, Well Being and Leisure for consideration and approval.
+Requests are then presented to the Environmental Health Manager for consideration and recommendation for approval.